getampt/docs/data.md

 ### Collections

 Collections let you group items together and then retrieve them using more advanced query options.
-You can think of Collections like **folders in a file system** that keep items organized.
-Collections are defined by adding a "namespace" before the item's `key`.
+You can think of collections like **folders in a file system** that keep items organized.
+Collections are defined by adding a "namespace" and a colon (`:`) before the item's `key`.
 For example, if you wanted to save a user record for `jane@doe.com` in the "users" collection, you would set the `key` to `users:jane@doe.com` like this:

 ```javascript
 await data.set("users:jane@doe.com", {